Wernher von Braun

 Less than a year after the first A-4 success, the British became suspicious of the goings on at Peenemünde.
 In mid-August 1943, hundreds of RAF bombers attacked the site causing damage.
 The facilities could be repaired but, it was decided that full production of the A-4/V-2 would have to be moved to a more secure location, away from other potential bomber attacks.
 Peenemünde would remain as a research center for improved missile designs and Luftwaffe jet powered aircraft.
 Von Braun was to remain at Peenemünde in charge of testing.

-A frightful event occurred in mid-March 1944 when von Braun was arrested by the Gestapo and imprisoned in Stettin.
-The alleged crime was that von Braun had declared his main interest in developing the A-4/V-2 was for space travel—not as a weapon.
-Also, since von Braun was a pilot, who regularly piloted his government-provided airplane, it was suggested that he was planning to escape with A-4/V-2 secrets to the Allies.
 It was the personal intervention of Munitions and Armaments Minister Albert Speer with Hitler that gained von Braun's release from jail.
 It had only been a few weeks earlier that von Braun refused an offer from Reichsführer SS Heinrich Himmler.
 Himmler had proposed that von Braun should leave the German Army rocket program and come to work for the SS.
 It is believed that Himmler was directly responsible for von Braun’s arrest. —Michael Neufeld, The Rocket and the Reich, 1995

 Von Braun had accepted a position of rank in the SS when it was offered to him a few years earlier.
 Later, von Braun would say that he accepted it only out of necessity and that he only wore the uniform on one occasion.
 While his statement may be somewhat true, this does show that von Braun was willing to compromise much to keep the research ongoing.